naggie/vosbox/README.md

   * Keyboard shortcuts
   * A simple interface and API

-Given an arbitrary mess of MP3s in any directory structure, vosplayer will find all MP3s, prefering high-quality files.
+Given an arbitrary mess of MP3s in any directory structure, vosbox will find all MP3s, prefering high-quality files.

 Album art will be extracted and resized using the <imagemagick.org> library from the MP3 file with the fantastic <GetID3.org> library, or loaded from the containing folder.

-Vosplayer currently supports sqlite or file based backends, with support for any other database easy to implement.
+vosbox currently supports sqlite or file based backends, with support for any other database easy to implement.

 A native android app that uses the API is planned.